 - Cut the Posing & Downsize Wardrobe

 A great style is important.
-But Conor McGregor takes it too far.
-When people are seen too into something -often it’s some form of wealth display for celebs- a sizable chunk of the population is bound to link your behavior to overcompensation, shallowness and/or insecurity.
+But, as Robert Greene says, too much desire for attention signals insecurity.
+Conor McGregor seems to be taking it too far there.
+Some people will be bound to link that behavior to overcompensation, shallowness and/or, as Greene pointed out, insecurity.
 That might be true or not, but as they say, perceptions are reality.

 And if you wanna dig deeper on McGregor least confident and powerful moments here’s a video:

-Conor McGregor checks all the boxes of what Tim Grover would call a “cleaner“.
+Conor McGregor checks all the boxes of what Tim Grover, former Michael Jordan trainer, would call a “cleaner”.